-In 2016, we teamed up with First Look Media and now reach a huge audience every month with our website, newsletter and quarterly print magazine.
+We reach a large and passionate audience every month with our website, newsletter and quarterly print magazine.

 We are always open to pitches from comics creators.
 All of our contributors are paid.
 Rates are based on the length of the comic, the level of research required, and the artists’ experience.

 Here’s what we’re looking for:

 - Reporting that digs into what’s happening locally and globally on issues with political implications for us all.